 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+This is called an "Outpatient Observation" stay.
 If you are not sure if you are an outpatient, you should ask the hospital staff.